A Torian Group Solution – Technology with Integrity

 - Make sure your computer has a password.
-Setting even a simple password on your PC greatly increases the security of your web browsing.
-If you do any work from home, keep a separate profile and login with a password on your home PC – particularly if your computer is shared with the kids.
+Setting even a simple password on your PC dramatically increases the security of your web browsing.
+If you do any work from home, keep a separate profile and log in with a password on your home PC – particularly if your computer is shared with the kids.

-- Set up a separate email address, and use it strictly for password recovery.
+- Set up a separate email address and use it strictly for password recovery.
 At the least, keep a separate email for more sensitive non-social site logins.
 If you have two email accounts, don’t use your public email as the password recovery email for your “private” email account.
-That’s because if one of your email accounts gets compromised, the hacker can easily take over the other account as well.
-Use SMS (cell phone) notification for password and account changes, so have a separate way to get notified if someone does get control of your email account.
+That’s because if one of your email accounts gets compromised, the hacker can quickly take over the other account.
+Use SMS (cell phone) notification for password and account changes, to have a separate way to get notified if someone does get control of your email account.

-- Review your email, and permanently delete any password recovery emails you have saved.
+- Review your email and permanently delete any saved password recovery emails.

 - Check your internet favorites and history for websites that need password changes.
 Delete any saved passwords in your browser.
 Disable the automatic login function on some websites that allow you to “save” your login.

 - Be aware of linked accounts in apps.
-When you allow an app to log in using Facebook, Twitter, Yahoo, etc. you are sharing your account with that app.
+When you allow an app to log in using Facebook, Twitter, Yahoo, etc., you share your account with that app.
 Facebook and other sites now offer a way to set separate passwords for linking applications – take advantage of this.
 Review your apps regularly, and revoke permissions for those you no longer use.

 - Keep your computer patched, have current antivirus software, and use a firewall.
 It is not enough to keep your antivirus subscription current – you must reinstall the new version of the program annually.

-- Set a passcode on your smart phone and tablet devices.
+- Set a passcode on your smartphone and tablet devices.
 If it has Apps that use a password, your accounts are vulnerable to theft if someone gets hold of your mobile device.
-LastPass and other password managers have versions for iPhone/iPad and Android devices.
+Keeper and other password managers have iPhone/iPad and Android versions.

-If this all sounds too complicated, consider the alternative – cleaning up the mess after your identity is stolen.
+If this all sounds too complicated, consider the alternative – cleaning up the mess after your account is compromised and your money and/or identity is stolen.

-We can help you get set up, and do basic training for you or your staff in using Lastpass, typically in 3-4 hours total.
+We can help you get set up and do basic training for you and your staff in using Keeper, typically in 3-4 hours total.
 Give us a call or email to talk about the next step.